zjruff/pycnet-audio/docs/index.rst

 	``rename``
 		Standardize filenames to the format expected by the program, consisting of a prefix (either supplied by the user or based on the directory structure) and the date and time when the recording began.

+	``combine``
+		Combine processing output files (class score files, .wav file inventory files, detection summary files, review files, and processing log files) from several target directories.
+(This will be done automatically in ``batch_process`` mode if you include the ``-m`` flag; see below.)

 	``cleanup``
 		Recursively delete the spectrograms and the temporary folder in which they were generated.
-(This can also be done automatically in some other modes by including the **-a** flag; see below.)
+(This will be done automatically in some other modes if you include the ``-a`` flag; see below.)

 Target directory
 ++++++++++++++++

 The **target directory** can be any folder on your computer, although if the folder doesn't contain any audio data, then pycnet will not be able to do much with it.

 You need to supply the target directory in the form of an `absolute path`.
 On a Windows machine this means it needs to include a drive letter and any intermediate directories in addition to the name of the folder itself.
 If you are viewing the folder in File Explorer, you can click on the address bar near the top of the window to highlight and copy the full path.
 You can also hold ``Shift`` and right-click on a folder in the File Explorer main pane and select ``Copy as path`` to copy the absolute path to the item.